top of page

 By addressing hunger, we open the doors of education and plant seeds of transformation.

-With deep faith and the generous support of a CWM supporter, Father Thomas NM a Parish Priest in St. Benedict has initiated MANNA —a Midday Meal Programme.
+With deep faith and a generous spirit, CWM supporter, Father Thomas a Parish Priest in St. Benedict has initiated MANNA, a Mid Day Meal Program.
 Many are unable to attend class simply because they are hungry.

 Get Involved with the Catholic World Mission Family